websecurify/node-vortex/README.md

 * **password** - (string) password for ssh
 * **privateKey** - (string) path to public ssh key
 * **passphrase** - (string) passphrase for key

-You can use a combination of these options to achieve the desired effect.

 # Node Provisioning